drachenpapa/zatacka/README.md

 ---

 > :information_source: This repository contains a Java implementation of the game Zatacka, originally created during a school internship in 2007.
-The project has been preserved for historical purposes and the original source code can be found in the [original-source](#original-source) directory.
+The project has been preserved for historical purposes and the original source code can be found in the [original-src](#original-src) directory.
 The goal is to both **archive** the old source code and **modernize** the project using more up-to-date tools and practices.
 The original code reflects the programming knowledge and practices from that time, which may differ significantly from modern Java standards.
 It serves as a snapshot of what was done back then and is not representative of my actual coding skills or current best practices.

 A remake of the classic multiplayer game **Zatacka** (also known as _Achtung, die Kurve!_), built using Java Swing.
 In this game, players control a growing line (curve), trying to outlast opponents by avoiding collisions with lines, walls, and themselves.